saksham2001/saksham2001.github.io/_projects/12_project.md

 ## Introduction

 CubeSats are a class of miniature satellites built using standardized modular units that offer a low-cost and accessible platform for performing scientific experiments in space.
 Their small size and inexpensive construction have made them an important tool for performing science in space.
 Despite their simplicity, CubeSats must handle many of the same challenges as larger satellites, including power management during orbital shadow periods, executing a primary scientific experiment using onboard sensors, and reliably downlinking collected data to ground stations.

 Modern CubeSats often rely on low-power long-range communication systems to meet their strict energy budgets.
 LoRa, in particular, has become increasingly popular because of its long-distance capability, robustness to noise, and high link redundancy.
 Community networks such as TinyGS have further accelerated adoption by enabling inexpensive, crowdsourced reception of CubeSat telemetry worldwide.
 In addition to communication, CubeSats must also deal with environmental challenges such as radiation-induced bit flips, motivating the use of watchdog timers, and other redundancy mechanisms.

 In this project, we built a simplified CubeSat prototype that captures the core elements of an actual satellite system: power-aware mode switching, periodic scientific data collection, persistent logging, long-range communication via LoRa, and robust scheduling of multiple interacting threads.
+This was built upon our custom embedded RTOS that I built for a course at CMU.
 Our goal was to demonstrate how these subsystems integrate into a coherent embedded platform that mirrors the constraints and design principles of real CubeSat missions.

 ## System Architecture